reuters-graphics/bluprint_graphics-kit/docs/developers/data.md

 You might be tempted to put static data with other media files like images or fonts and then fetch them in your code, but **don't**.

-If your data is indeed static, then it's actually far better to import your data directly into your components because the content that data makes can then be baked out into the page when we build it, which means faster load times and better SEO.
+If your data is indeed static, then it's actually far better to import your data directly into your components because the content that data makes can then be baked out into the page when we build it, which means faster load times and better for accessibility and SEO.

 Because we're going to import our data just like a component, we can treat it like code and put it right next to the component that uses it.